Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Results

-To assess its superiority, we compare our developed JCDI with two mainstream methods for CLM parameterization: 1) RL implemented by deep Q-learning (DQN), and 2) SL using a combined neural network architecture, including a Residual Network (ResNet) in series with a transformer encoder, designated as \textit{Res-TFR}.
-This architecture matches JCDI's neural network structure but infers model parameters directly, allowing the comparison to serve as an ablation study that demonstrates the advantage of the diffusion process.
-The details of the comparative algorithms are described in Supplementary Section~5 .
+We compare JCDI with two mainstream methods for CLM parameterization and modern parameter inference baselines, including: (1) RL implemented by Deep Q-Network (DQN); (2) SL using a combined neural network architecture, including a Residual Network (ResNet) in series with a transformer encoder, designated as \textit{Res-TFR}.
+This architecture matches JCDI's neural network structure but infers model parameters directly, allowing the comparison to serve as an ablation study that demonstrates the advantage of the diffusion process; (3) Flow-Matching Posterior Estimation (FMPE)~\citep{wildberger2023flow}; (4) Approximate Bayesian Computation-Sequential Monte Carlo (ABC-SMC)~\citep{ABC-SMC}; and (5) Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\citep{hansen2006eda}.